TroyFernandes/MusicBeeChromecast/README.md

  What this command does is allow the webserver to run on an address containing that machines IP address. e.g ``http://192.168.1.27:8080``.
 Without it, the only address the webserver can listen on is ``http://localhost:8080``, which when sent to the chromecast, it won't be able to resolve the address.

 Third: You need to port forward whichever port # you choose in step 2 below.
+You need to create a rule for whichever port you chose to allow incoming connections.
 As a troubleshooting test, you should be able to hop onto your phone and type in ``<machine IP>:<port #>`` when the webserver is running, and be able to view the webpage.

 1. Go to Edit -> Edit Preferences -> Plugins -> Click the "Settings" button under Musicbee Chromecast
 2. Enter a web server port (I recommend 8080)